SanderVocke/shoopdaloop/README.md

 [Documentation](https://sandervocke.github.io/shoopdaloop/) lives here.

-> :warning: **There is no release yet.
-This is in pre-alpha.
+> :warning: **Current releases (<v1.0.0) are development releases.
 Feel free to give this a test drive, but don't expect a finished product.**

 For currently open known issues, check the GitHub Issues page.